ProceduresGovernment

 #permalink to section

-During the second quarter of 2024, the labor informality of Coordinators and Department Heads in Schools and Training reached a 9.01%, which implied a decrease from 0.93 percentage points compared to the first quarter of 2024 (9.94%).
+During the first quarter of 2025, the labor informality of Coordinators and Department Heads in Schools and Training reached a 0%, which implied remained from 0 percentage points compared to the fourth quarter of 2024 (0%).

 Labor Informality by State